-Hashing results fingerprint of data provided as an input of hashing functions.
-We are going to see about two PHP functions that creates hash code that can otherwise called as message digest.
+Hashing results in fingerprint of data provided as an input to hashing functions.
+We are going to see about two PHP functions that create hash code that can otherwise call as a message digest.

 These functions are creating hash code using MD5(Message Digest Algorithm) and SHA1(Secured Hashing Algorithm) for creating required fingerprint, and, they are listed below.